robbybrodie/time_as_computational_cost/research_roadmap.md

 # Research Roadmap: From Fitted Model to Predictive Theory

-## Current Status: Breakthrough Achieved
+## Current Status: Exploratory Curve‑Fitting Results

-Your experiments have identified **tension-induced bandgaps** as the most promising microphysical mechanism for reproducing General Relativity from a discrete substrate.
-The exponential B(N) scaling (MSE ≈ 2.918) provides a clear target for first-principles derivation.
+Current results are preliminary fits of simple mechanisms to selected GR benchmarks.
+These are exploratory curve-fitting experiments, not a derivation or demonstration of physical discovery.
+The exponential B(N) scaling (MSE ≈ 2.918) is a target for future validation and theoretical derivation.

+**Milestones below are goals for validation and may falsify current mechanisms.**

 ## Phase 1: Derive B(N) from Bandgap Physics (Priority: Critical)